paulcair/paulcairns/content/projects/geppeto/index.md

 ## End Use

 Once commissioned we were able to use the machine to do milling of wax for molding and casting.
-See the photos and videos below for results.
+See the photos and videos of students in the lab using the machine for their wax machining projects below..

 {{<video geppeto.mp4 >}}

-{{<image pacome.jpeg>}}
+{{<image pacome.jpg>}}